Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Methods

 \subsubsection{Quantitatively identifying \methodlong}

 \paragraph{Defining activation subspaces.} We now seek to identify \methodlong that can be used for steering SSMs.
 Since Mamba does not contain explicit attention heads that can be interpreted and steered directly~\cite{bibal2022attention,zhang2023tell}, we instead interpret activation subspaces by projecting hidden states onto attention-weighted vectors derived from implicit attention matrices.
-Specifically, for each layer, we construct two attention-style matrices from Mamba's \textit{mixer.ssm} layer using the attention-mapping procedure of \citet{ali} given by, $A^{(a)}, A^{(b)} \in \mathbb{R}^{H \times T \times T}$.
-We average across heads to obtain a token-to-token influence matrix: